HakonRydland/A3AExtender/readme.md

   In this examples there are also demonstrations of mission specific overwrites of `mapInfo` and `navGrid` data as well as global overwrite/addition.

-  You will find all the information regarding this under `A3AE/addons/maps`.
+  You will find all the information regarding this under `your exstension mod/addons/maps`.

   Take care to study all the files in the addon to not miss crucial porting steps.

 ## Templates
 Antistasi now supports 3rd party template additions/overwrites.

-  To add new templates or overwrite existing ones follow the demonstration given in `A3AE/addons/templates/Templates/Templates.hpp`.
+  To add new templates or overwrite existing ones follow the demonstration given in `your exstension mod/addons/templates/Templates/Templates.hpp`.

   Note that while you can add addon vehicle templates to Antistasi at this time, it should be noted that it is still a limited system and you shouldn't expect full functionality from them atm.